+Name:

-Name: Address: Renewable Energy S Scheme Q1 What Renewable Terinstalled? chnology was Combined Heat and Power Solar Water Heating Ground Source Heat Pumps Biomass Heating Wind Turbines Photovoltaic Micro Hydro Other (please state) Q2 What prompted you tenergy system? to buy a renewable To save money on your energy bills Good for the environment Both Other (please state) - Q3 Have you recommen renewable energy sy else?
+Address: Renewable Energy S Scheme Q1 What Renewable Tenninstalled? chnology was Combined Heat and Power Solar Water Heating Ground Source Heat Pumps Biomass Heating Wind Turbines Photovoltaic Micro Hydro Other (please state) Q2 What prompted you tenergy system? o buy a renewable To save money on your energy bills Good for the environment Both Other (please state) Q3 Have you recommen renewable energy sy else?
 Yes No Don't Know If no, please state why Q4 How satisfied were y the work undertaken ou with the quality of by the installers?
-Very satisfied Quite satisfied Neither Not very satisfied Not at all satisfied Q5 How satisfied were y instructions the insta operate the system? ller has given you to Very satisfied Quite satisfied Neither Not very satisfied Not at all satisfied
+Very satisfied Quite satisfied Neither Not very satisfied Not at all satisfied Q5 How satisfied were y instructions the insta operate the system?
+Very satisfied Quite satisfied Neither Not very satisfied Not at all satisfied

 Q6 Would you consider other renewable sources for your home in the future?
+If yes, please state what

+If No, please state why

+Don't Know

-If yes, please state what If No, please state why Don't Know Q7 How did you find out about the grant scheme?
-Please specify Q8 Are your fuel bills lower since the measure was installed?
+Q7 How did you find out about the grant scheme?
+Please specify

+Q8 Are your fuel hills lower since the Yes

+Qo Are your fuel bills lower since the measure was installed?
+No

 (May not be applicable if no bill received since installation).
+If yes, please comment

+00 V

-Yes No If yes, please comment Q9 Were you given energy saving advice at the same time as the work was carried out?
-Yes No If yes, have you taken action on advice?
+Q9 Were you given energy saving advice at the same time as the work was carried Yes No

+out?
+If yes, have you taken action on advice?

 Q10 How would you rate this energy advice?
+Excellent

+Good Satisfactory

+Poor

+Very Poor

+044 Occupation in the second of the second secon Freedland

-Excellent Good Satisfactory Poor Very Poor Q11 Overall, how would you rate this energy saving scheme?
-Excellent Good Satisfactory Poor Very Poor
+Q11 Overall, how would you rate this energy saving scheme?
+Excellent Good

+caring contino.
+Satisfactory

+Poor

+Very Poor